 Let’s look at each of the main differentiators between these two options.

 Difference #1: The initial cost of setup and hardware

 The first factor to consider when it comes to hosted PBX and SIP trunking is the cost to get your setup in place.

 Hosted PBX and the cost of setup

 Thanks to this setup, your phone system lives on the cloud.
-You save money on initial setup as you don’t need to purchase extensive hardware to begin with.
+You save money on the initial setup as you don’t need to purchase extensive hardware.